rancher/docs/content/rancher/v2.x/en/admin-settings/globalregistry/_index.md

 The Global Registry needs databases for the Harbor registry and data.
 It needs `internal` or `external` storage for storing:

 - Docker images
-- A Postgres database for the metadata
+- A Postgres database for the metadata (only Postgres is supported)
 - Redis for the cache

 For more information on configuring the storage, refer to the [Configuration Options]({{< baseurl >}}/rancher/v2.x/en/admin-settings/globalregistry/harbor/).